Joe Pugh

-Joseph Pugh (born 10 October 1997) is a footballer who plays as a forward for Tadcaster Albion in the Northern Premier League.
+Joseph Pugh (born 10 October 1997) is a footballer who plays as a forward.

 He began his professional career with Doncaster Rovers.

 Early life

 Pugh is the son of former midfielder Daral Pugh.
 He was initially enrolled in Hull City academy, but moved to Doncaster Rovers to play for his local team and in a bid to start enjoying his football again.

 Club career

 Pugh was an unused substitute for Doncaster Rovers on 8 May 2016, in a League One match against Burton Albion at the Keepmoat Stadium.
 His first appearance came from the bench in an EFL Trophy match against Mansfield Town which Rovers won 2–0.
 He has had loan spells at Hyde United, Boston United and Frickley Athletic.
 He was released following a disappointing campaign.

 He signed for North Ferriby United on 26 June 2017.

+Pugh signed for Knaresborough Town in October 2020.

+He joined Armthorpe Welfare in January 2022, and became a player-coach there in April 2022.

+He joined Club Thorne Colliery in summer 2023.

 International career

 Pugh is eligible for both England and Wales.

 In March 2012 he took part in a Wales under 16 training camp.